kevin180git/tetdokuSupport/README.md

 # Tetdoku Website

-A simple, responsive website for the Tetdoku mobile game app, designed for GitHub Pages deployment.
+A website for the Tetdoku hybrid mobile game app, designed for GitHub Pages deployment.